 To calculate saddle setback, deduct measurement #1 from measurement #2.

 3. How to determine saddle tilt

 Because many seats have contours, the most favorable way to get consistent measurements is to measure the overall seat tilt.

 Place a piece of board over the seat and use your smartphone or inclinometer to find the overall seat tilt.

 Did you check to see if your bike was level before you started?
 I recommend documenting to the nearest 1/10th of a degree.

 How to get the perfect saddle height

 Once you have your three measurements, it’s time to get started.

-There’s no shortage of ‘old school’ methods for seat height — ‘Holmes method’, ‘Lemond method’, armpit on the saddle and fingertips to the center of crank, and so on.
+There’s no shortage of ‘old school’ methods for seat height: the ‘Holmes method’, ‘Lemond method’, armpit on the saddle and fingertips to the centre of crank, and so on.